Emurgo/Emurgo-Research/ergo/Governance-Stake-Slashing-Pool-Spec.md

 If an oracle never had their collateral slashed, then their previously held collateral is sufficient and therefore they do not need to provide extra input boxes holding Ergs.

-When a new datapoint is commit, the [Live Epoch](<#Stage-Live-Epoch>) must be used as a data-input in order to acquire it's box id.
+When a new datapoint is commit, the [Live Epoch](<#Stage-Live-Epoch>) must be used as a data-input in order to acquire its box id.
 This box id is then put in R5 of the new [Datapoint](<#Stage-Datapoint>) output, thereby ensuring that the datapoint was posted in the current epoch.

 An oracle can also include a "vote" for a new oracle pool price by placing an integer in R7.